sen2vm/sen2vm-core/documentation/Input/input_description.md

 #### 1.3.1 DEM

+> [!NOTE]
+> DEM can be downloaded at [https://browser.dataspace.copernicus.eu/](https://browser.dataspace.copernicus.eu/).
+For detailed step-by-step instructions on how to download DEM data from the Copernicus Data Space Browser, please refer to the [How to Download DEM Data from CDSE](DEM_CDSE_Download.md) guide.

 Access to the DEM is provided via a path to a folder containing the dataset.
 The DEM must meet the following requirements:
  * it should be split into files or folders (dynamically read) per square degrees,